ovh/docs/pages/platform/public-cloud/revert_a_flex_instance/guide.en-ca.md

 ![Choose new flavor](images/confirmflavor.png){.thumbnail}

 > [!warning]
-> Please note that you can only switch from a Linux model to another Linux model and from a Windows model to another Windows model.
+> - You can only switch from a Linux model to another Linux model and from a Windows model to another Windows model.
 >
-> Note that the flex option is not available for all models.
+> - The flex option is not available for all models.
 >

 **Advanced Options**